Dre Campbell Farm

 Planting your crops later in the season can help reduce the population of wireworms.
 Avoid planting too early when the soil is cold.

-By waiting to plant until temperatures start to get warmer, you can help discourage these little critters from taking up residence in your garden.
+By waiting until temperatures rise to plant, you can help discourage these little critters from living in your garden.

 10. Trap Crops

-Trap crops are plants that you can use to attract pests from other crops.
-It is a form of companion planting.
+Trap crops are plants you can use to attract pests away from other crops.

 These sacrificial crops are usually planted around the perimeter of your garden or even right in the middle of it.
-When the pests are attracted to the trap crops, it will keep them busy, keeping them away from your main crops.
+They will help keep wireworms away from your main crops.

-The key is to make sure the trap crop is well-established before the wire worms start feeding.
+The key is ensuring the trap crop is well-established before the wireworms feed.

 11. Debug On

-This natural product is made of natural extracts from neem seed kernels and can be used to control the critters without harming your plants.
+This natural product is made of natural extracts from neem seed kernels and can be used to control wireworms without harming your plants.

-It’s also effective at controlling other garden pests, like armyworms, whiteflies, and beetles.
-Moreover, Debug On organic insecticide is safe for use around children and pets.
+It also effectively controls other garden pests, like armyworms, whiteflies, and beetles.
+Moreover, Debug On organic insecticide is safe for children and pets.

 12. Bonide Captain Jack’s Neem Max

 You can also use this natural pesticide to get rid of wireworms in your vegetable garden.
-Bonide Neem Max works by disrupting the life cycle of the pests and preventing them from reproducing.
+Bonide Neem Max works by disrupting the pests’ life cycles and preventing them from reproducing.

 13. Azera Gardening

 Another great pesticide for wireworms is Azera Gardening.
-Plus, it’s organic, so you can feel good about using it.
+It’s also organic, so you can feel good about using it.

-Following the instructions that come with your purchase, just mix it with water and spray it on your plants and soil, and those pesky wireworms will be gone in no time.
+Following the instructions that come with your purchase, mix the product with water and spray it on your plants and soil.
+Those pesky wireworms will be gone in no time.

-This product is made with Pyrethrins and Azadirachtin — natural ingredients that are safe for your plants and soil.
+This product is made with pyrethrins and azadirachtin, which are natural ingredients that are safe for plants and soil.

 Takeaway